5 Steps to Buying Your Dream First Home

 Once you have your eye on a house, and depending on how competitive the housing market is, the process may move very quickly—and preparing to make your offer can take time and organization.
 To make sure that you don’t miss out on your dream first home, here are a couple of steps you can take now:

-- Gather Important Documents: From W-2s to tax returns, you will be required to share this information “when applying for a mortgage, since homebuyers must document income and taxes.”
-In addition, “Typically, mortgage lenders will request two recent pay stubs, the previous two years’ W-2s, tax returns and the past two months of bank statements—every page, even the blank ones” (Bankrate).
+- Gather Important Documents: Homebuyers must document income and taxes, so you will need to share W-2s, tax returns, and other similar information.
+In addition, mortgage lenders will typically request two recent pay stubs, the last two years’ W-2s, tax returns, and the past two months of bank statements.

 - Get Pre-Approved for Mortgage: It’s advised that you get pre-approved before you start looking at homes, so you know exactly what you can afford and sellers are more likely to accept your offer if you have already been pre-approved.
 The good news?
 American Heritage Credit Union offers members free pre-approval for mortgages, so you’ll know how much you can afford and you’ll have the competitive edge over other potential buyers.

 3.)
 Check Your Credit

 Now that you’re ready to apply for a loan for your first home, one of the most important factors that a lender is going to consider is your credit score.
 If you are unsure of what your credit score is, or how it can impact your home-buying process, consider the following:

 - Check Your Score in MyFICO.com: While your bank or another website may provide you with a free credit score, that number may not be the same number the mortgage lenders use.
 Why?
 Because “mortgage lenders use a unique scoring model that’s even different from the free FICO score” and it’s recommended that you go to “MyFICO.com and pay for your score…if you want to see what the lender is seeing” (NBC News).